SiddhanthMateDEV/FinancialEngineeringResources/README.md

 - **Robert Jarrow** - *Modeling Fixed-Income Securities and Interest Rate Options* - Stanford University Press (2002)
 - **Guojun Gan, Chaoqun Ma, and Hong Xie** - *Measure, Probability, and Mathematical Finance: A Problem-Oriented Approach* - Wiley
 - **Paul Wilmott, Sam Howison, and Jeff Dewynne** - *The Mathematics of Financial Derivatives: A Student Introduction* - Cambridge University Press (1995)
-Studying finance, especially the quantitative aspects related to derivatives, interest rate models, and stochastic calculus, can be challenging yet rewarding.
-Based on the books you’ve listed, I can suggest some lecture notes and problem sets to help you deepen your understanding of these topics.
-Here are some resources, organized by topic and linked to the relevant materials online.

 ### Lectures
 - [Derivatives Markets](https://www.lse.ac.uk/resources/calendar2013-2014/courseGuides/FM/2013_FM320.htm) by the London School of Economics: Comprehensive notes on futures, options, and the Black-Scholes model.